Operation Toan Thang III: August

 On 24 August at 09:00 mechanized infantry of the 3rd Brigade, 1st Infantry Division engaged 20–30 enemy 8 mi southeast of Dầu Tiếng supported by artillery, helicopter gunships and airstrikes.
 Other Brigade units joined the battle and the enemy withdrew at 15:40, but the infantry pursued and reestablished contact until the enemy withdrew at 17:35 leaving 28 dead.
 At 10:00 helicopter gunships from the 12th Combat Aviation Group engaged an enemy unit 11 mi southwest of Trà Cú with unknown results.
 A Ranger unit from the 3rd Brigade, 9th Infantry Division was then air-assaulted into the area and immediately engaged enemy forces, killing nine and capturing one, the prisoner identified one of the dead as Colonel Hai Tram, commander of PAVN/VC Sub-region 3.
 At midday a unit of the 2nd Brigade, 25th infantry Division engaged an enemy force 8 miles southwest of Bến Cát supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 18:45 leaving 48 dead and one captured and 21 individual weapons; U.S. losses were two killed.
-At 13:45 a unit of the 1st Brigade, 1st Cavalry Division received 20 rounds of 60mm mortar fire while operating 9 mi southeast of Katum, artillery and helicopter gunship fire was directed onto the firing position with unknown results.
+At 13:45 a unit of the 1st Brigade, 1st Cavalry Division received 20 rounds of 60 mm mortar fire while operating 9 mi southeast of Katum, artillery and helicopter gunship fire was directed onto the firing position with unknown results.
 The same unit received more fire later that afternoon resulting in one U.S. killed.
 At 14:45 a reconnaissance unit of the 1st Infantry Division directed artillery and helicopter gunship fire onto a group of 17 PAVN/VC 10 mi south-southeast of An Lộc and ten bodies were seen in the strike area.

 On 25 August at 14:45 mechanized infantry of the 1st brigade, 25th Infantry Division engaged an enemy squad 5 mi northeast of Tây Ninh, the enemy withdrew after 40 minutes leaving seven dead.
 On 26 August at 14:40 a 2.5 ton truck of the 3rd Battalion, 197th Field Artillery Regiment hit a landmine on Highway 13 3 mi north-northeast of Lai Khê killing all five New Hampshire Army National Guard soldiers on board.
 At 17:00 a unit of the 1st Brigade, 1st Cavalry Division found a bunker complex 9 mi southeast of Katum and 33 PAVN/VC bodies killed by artillery fire the previous day.
-At 18:10 mechanized infantry of the 3rd Brigade, 9th Infantry Division engaged an enemy squad 2 mi southeast of Tân An, killing five in a 20 minute skirmish.
+At 18:10 mechanized infantry of the 3rd Brigade, 9th Infantry Division engaged an enemy squad 2 mi southeast of Tân An, killing five in a 20-minute skirmish.
 An OH-6 was shot down 17 mi north-northeast of Xuân Lộc.